 - 4.1.
-Members of the public, institutions, companies and members may have queries about the scope, applicability and operation of the Code of Ethics or its administration.
-These enquiries and the way in which they are handled are very important as they will sometimes enable the Faculty to deal promptly with matters which otherwise would have to be submitted to the more formal procedures. - 4.2.
-To effectively deal with such enquiries, they should: - not be anonymous. - not relate to easily identifiable members. - 4.3.
-The Head Office will reply to an enquiry reasonably promptly.
-If the Head Office cannot deal with the issues alone, advice may be sought from Faculty Committee members before answering the enquiry.
-In any case, the fact that an enquiry has been made and its answer will be reported to the Faculty Committee and to the next Board Meeting in the Registrar's Report. - 4.4.
+Members of the public, institutions, companies, and members may have queries about the scope, applicability and operation of the Code of Ethics or its administration.
+These enquiries, and the way in which they are handled, are very important as they will sometimes enable the Faculty to deal promptly with matters. - 4.2.
+To effectively deal with such enquiries, they should: - 4.2.1. not be anonymous; - 4.2.2. not relate to easily identifiable members. - 4.3.
+The Society's complaints team will reply to an enquiry within 28 days.
+If the complaints team cannot deal with the issues alone, advice may be sought from Faculty Committee members before answering the enquiry.
+The enquiry and its answer will be reported to the Faculty Committee and to the next Board Meeting in the Registrar's Report. - 4.4.
 Replies to such enquiries will be necessarily general and are constrained by the information provided by the person enquiring.
 Responses therefore do not constitute advice and the information provided in them should not be taken as predicting the outcome of any investigation.
 Enquirers should not act in reliance on them.
-Where an issue of conduct of a member needs to be determined, this can only be determined through following the Code of Ethics procedures outlined in this guide. - 4.5.
-For the purposes of the document, the Complaint Procedures consist of sections 4-20 of this document. - 4.6.
-Enquiries about the Code of Ethics and its Administration should be addressed to complaints@bohs.org
+Where an issue of conduct of a member or registered practitioner needs to be determined, this can only be determined through this Code of Ethics complaints procedure.

+4.5.
+Enquiries about the Code of Ethics and its administration should be addressed to complaints@bohs.org